hanabi/hanabi.github.io/Reference.md

 ## Level 1 - Beginner Strategies

+* Level 1 strategies can be learned with no games of Hanabi played.
+You can either learn them before you play your first game or after you play a few games to learn the basic mechanics.

 ### The Prompt

 * The *Prompt* is a move covered in [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md).
 It is when you get a player to clued card that was previously unknown.